 Carbohydrates are the preferred fuel for your body, as they are the easiest to burn.
 One of the primary sources of energy when lifting is your muscles' supply of glycogen or sugar.
 If you burn it all up, you need to "top off your tank" for an optimal performance next time and to fight off the feeling of being hungry after a workout.
 While it's possible to take in minimal carbohydrates and still perform, if you're constantly hungry after weight training, you might want to examine this aspect of your diet.
 Combining protein with complex carbohydrates may further enhance your recovery.

 Choose Healthy Fats

 Yes, some fat is essential.
 Omega-3 and omega-6 fatty acids are required for a variety of functions within the body, including hormonal regulation.
 Lifting is a strain on your endocrine or hormonal system.
 If you're not getting enough essential fatty acids in your diet, you can consume extra fish oils for omega-3 fatty acids, such as salmon, and use flaxseed when cooking for more omega-6.
 Diets too low in fat can have a negative impact on your ability to recover, leaving you feeling hungry after weight training.

 Putting It All Together

-A modest amount of protein and simple carbohydrates pre-workout can provide you with extra energy and leave you feeling less fatigued.
-After the workout, ensure that you are getting protein and carbohydrates together as discussed above.
-Divide your meals into smaller portions, and eat them over the course of the day.
-If you are still hungry, drink milk in between meals, a good source of protein, carbohydrates and small amounts of fat.
-Train hard, and eat well.
+A modest amount of protein with carbohydrates before you hit the gym can provide you with extra energy and leave you feeling less fatigued.
+After the workout, ensure that you're getting protein and carbohydrates together because weightlifting increases the appetite.
+Divide your meals into smaller portions and eat them over the course of the day.
+If you're still hungry after a workout, drink milk between meals and eat a good source of protein, carbohydrates and small amounts of fat at mealtimes.
+Train hard and eat well.